-The Board has adopted a Code of Conduct which reflects the Company's values, and guides the Board, Executives and the broader workforce as to the expected standards of behaviour.
+The Board has adopted a Code of Conduct which embeds the Company's values, and guides the Board, Executives and the broader workforce as to the expected standards of behaviour.
 It helps to ensure the appropriate degree of integrity in the Company's dealings.
 Company personnel and embedded contractors are trained in the values and expected behaviour under the Code.
-The Code of Conduct is available on the Company's website: https://www.newcrest.com/about-newcrest/ corporate-governance.
+The Code of Conduct was updated in 2022 and is available on the Company's website: www.newcrest.com/about-newcrest/corporate-governance.